joaocarmo/joaocarmo.github.io/README.md

 # joaocarmo.github.io
-Johnny Eyelash's guide to surviving life
+Johnny Eyelash's guide to surviving life... and so much more !